PROJECT OVERVIEW

 engagement rate

-• Incident reduction rate (90%) was calculated by comparing the number of trespassing incidents before and after the launch of the video surveillance system, over time.
+• Incident reduction rate (75%) was calculated by comparing the number of verified trespassing incidents recorded in the customer’s security logs before and after the launch of the SAFR video surveillance system.
+SAFR’s analytics provided the event data used to identify and validate incidents over time.

 • Adoption rate (87%) was calculated by the proportion of users who interacted with the app out of the total user base, since launch.